Smoothing Policies and Safe Policy Gradients: Smooth Policy Gradient

 and the spectral norm of the observed information:

-are upper-bounded. \end{restatable} Note that the definition requires the bounding constants $\sm,\smm, \smmm$ to be independent from the policy parameters and the state.
-For this reason, the existence of such constants depends on the policy parametrization.
-We call a policy class $(\sm,\smm,\smmm)$-smoothing when we want to specify the bounding constants.
-In Section \ref{sec:polclass}, we show that some of the most commonly used policies, such as the Gaussian policy for continuous actions and the Softmax policy for discrete actions, are smoothing.
+are upper-bounded. \end{restatable} Note that the definition requires that the bounding constants $\sm,\smm, \smmm$ be independent of the policy parameters and the state.
+For this reason, the existence of such constants depends on the policy parameterization.\footnote{Notice that, by Jensen's inequality, one can always remove the first requirement~\eqref{eq:sm1} by letting $\sm=\sqrt{\smm}$, as observed by~\cite{yuan2021general}.
+However, a smaller value of $\sm$ can sometimes be obtained.
+See Lemma~\ref{lem:gauss} for an example.} We call a policy class $(\sm,\smm,\smmm)$-smoothing when we want to specify the bounding constants.
+In Appendix \ref{sec:polclass}, we show that some of the most commonly used policies, such as the Gaussian policy for continuous actions and the Softmax policy for discrete actions, are smoothing.
+The smoothing constants for these classes are reported in Table~\ref{tab:smoothing}.
+In the following sections, we will exploit the smoothness of the performance measure induced by smoothing policies to develop a monotonically improving policy gradient algorithm.
+However, smoothing policies have other interesting properties.
+For instance, variance upper bounds for REINFORCE/G(PO)MDP with Gaussian policies~\citep{zhao2011analysis,pirotta2013adaptive} can be generalized to smoothing policies (see Appendix~\ref{sec:var} for details).
+Other nice properties of smoothing policies, such as Lipschitzness of the performance measure, are discussed in~\cite[][Lemma D.1]{yuan2021general}.